-House and event captains work hard to lead and encourage all members of the school to take part in the healthy competitive spirit that the Inter house Cup brings.
+House captains work hard to lead and encourage all members of the school to take part in the healthy competitive spirit that the Inter house Cup brings.
 The houses provide not only an increased feeling of identity and belonging, they also provide students with a sense of tradition and abundant leadership opportunities.

 The History of the Houses

 The House system was probably first adopted in the early 1920’s when the names of the three houses were:

 - Lugard and St Dunstan’s

 - May and St George’s